Chow rings of matroids are Koszul: Introduction

 where

 and $\underline{I}_M$ and $\underline{J}_M$ are the ideals:

+In the case of matroids associated to complex hyperplane arrangements, Chow rings of matroids first appeared in the work of de Concini and Procesi \cite{DP95a} as the cohomology rings of wonderful compactifications of arrangement complements.
+Building on this work, Feichtner and Yuzvinsky \cite{FY04} later showed how to associate a smooth toric variety to any finite atomic lattice and some extra combinatorial data called a building set, and they computed a similar presentation for its Chow ring.
+What is now called the Chow ring of a matroid is the Chow ring of its lattice of flats with respect to its maximal building set; see Subsection~\ref{SSachow} for more details.

-These algebras were employed in \cite{AHK18} in the proof of the Heron-Rota-Welsh Conjecture and more recently in \cite{BHMPW20b} in the proof of the Top-Heavy Conjecture.
-It was shown that $\Chow(M)$ is a graded, Artinian $\QQ$-algebra with Poincar\'{e} duality and versions of the hard Lefschetz and Hodge-Riemann conditions.
-In particular, $\Chow(M)$ is a Gorenstein algebra with a presentation by quadratic relations.
-It is natural to ask whether it is a Koszul algebra; in fact, Dotsenko explicitly conjectured that $\Chow(M)$ is always Koszul \cite[Conjecture 5.3]{Dot20}.
-Our first main result is to confirm Dotsenko's conjecture.
+Chow rings of matroids and their augmented variants (see Section \ref{Saugmented}) have garnered significant attention in recent years due to the important role they have played in the proof of the longstanding Heron-Rota-Welsh Conjecture \cite{AHK18} and more recently in the proof of the Top-Heavy Conjecture \cite{BHMPW20b}.
+The proofs of these purely combinatorial conjectures rely heavily on showing that the Chow ring of a matroid has a number of nice algebraic properties; it is shown in \cite{AHK18} that $\Chow(M)$ is a graded, Artinian $\QQ$-algebra with Poincar\'{e} duality and versions of the hard Lefschetz and Hodge-Riemann conditions.
+In particular, $\Chow(M)$ is a Gorenstein algebra admitting a presentation by quadratic relations, and so, it is natural to ask whether it is also a Koszul algebra.